• Home

 DIE WELL DINNER - WHat it is and how it works

-Gather your closest friends and family (or everyone you know) to socialize, eat, drink, and plan for a good death.
+Gather your closest friends and family (or everyone you know) to socialize, eat, drink, and plan for dying well.

 Contact me for more information, scheduling, and pricing.
 (It's affordable and worthwhile!)